andyzen619/the-golden-inn/README.md

 ## Description
 A revamp of a old Go-daddy website using react and react router.
 Main purpose of this project was to learn React Router concepts, responsive web design, UI strategies and Firebase database and analytics technologies.
 ## Features
-1. Elastic Search
-2. Resonsive design for mobile and desktop
+1. Responsive design for mobile and desktop
-3. Single page application
+2. Single page application
 ## Quick start
 1. Clone project
 2. Install dependencies using command `npm install`